Trocadero Transfer

 The Trocadero Transfer, or The Troc, was an after hours dance club in operation from December 1977 to the late–1990s in San Francisco, California, U.S..
 It was located at 520 4th Street at Bryant in the SoMa neighborhood.
 The club has been compared to Studio 54 in New York City, and their patrons would travel from other cities to attend the party.

 The former club building was sold and remodeled, it was renamed the Glas Kat (from 2000 to 2011) and The Grand (from 2011 until present).

 History

 The Trocadero Transfer was founded by Dick Collier in December 1977.
-The building had once housed a television studio.
+The building had once housed several work spaces of television station KQED.

 The club stayed open on Saturday nights until 6 a.m.
 The entire Golden Gate Business Association (San Francisco's Gay business association) had to go down to the San Francisco Board of Permit Appeals to make sure that the Trocadero got its after hours license, and even then it was a while before the club was allowed to serve alcohol after hours.
 People came to the Trocadero after the I-Beam closed at 2 a.m., and after the Trocadero closed at 6 a.m., those who still wanted to dance could after 1980 go to The EndUp, which opened at 6 a.m.
 Sunday morning.